kamleshchandnani/design-system/src/molecules/Modal/README.md

 # Modal
 This is the implementation of `Modal` based on the requirements mentioned [here](../../../REQUIREMENTS.md)
 ## Requirements
-The requirements in a nutshell(obviously you have defined it so you already know).
+The requirements in a nutshell.
 Just to maintain context here:

 1. Modal can be opened or closed from anywhere in the component tree.
 2. We should be able to open multiple modals stacking over each other.